Myofascial trigger point: Diagnosis

-there is as yet limited consensus on case definition in respect of MTrP pain syndrome.
-Further research is needed to test the reliability and validity of diagnostic criteria.
-Until reliable diagnostic criteria have been established, there is a need for greater transparency in research papers on how a case of MTrP pain syndrome is defined, and claims for effective interventions in treating the condition should be viewed with caution.

 A 2009 review of nine studies examining the reliability of trigger point diagnosis found that physical examination could not be recommended as reliable for the diagnosis of trigger points.

 Imaging

 Since the early 2000s several research studies have been conducted to determine if there was a way to visualize myofascial trigger points using tools such as ultrasound imaging and magnetic resonance elastography.
 Several of these studies have been dismissed under meta-analysis.
 Another synthetic literature review expressed more optimism about the validity of imaging for myofascial trigger points, but admitted small sample sizes of the reviewed studies.

 Myofascial pain syndrome

 Myofascial pain syndrome is a focal hyperirritability in muscle that can strongly modulate central nervous system functions.
 Scholars distinguish this from fibromyalgia, which is characterized by widespread pain and tenderness and is described as a central augmentation of nociception giving rise to deep tissue tenderness that includes muscles.
 Myofascial pain is associated with muscle tenderness that arises from trigger points, focal points of tenderness, a few millimeters in diameter, found at multiple sites in a muscle and the fascia of muscle tissue.
 Biopsy tests found that trigger points were hyperirritable and electrically active muscle spindles in general muscle tissue.